onlinespaces/events/README.md

+## Revents

+This is an events management application built with ReactJS and using firestorm and firebase for the database.

+## Project

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>